Andrey Melnichenko (industrialist): SUEK

 Melnichenko publicly stated on fossil fuels that "given the current level of technology, it will only be possible for alternative energy sources to reduce carbon emissions in some regions", adding that "companies and governments will need to develop other solutions to expand alternatives energy and that’s unlikely to happen in the next few decades."

 Melnichenko served as Non-Executive Director of SUEK JSC - since April 2015 to 2022.
 He was the main beneficiary of SUEK.
-As of 2021, he owned 92.2 percent stake in SUEK.
+As of 2021, he owned a 92.2 percent stake in SUEK.
 On 9 March 2022, he resigned from all positions and withdrew as its beneficiary.

 Business record

-According to media reports, in the last fifteen years, Melnichenko's companies invested more than $23 billion in Russia's new economy and industrial sector.
+According to media reports, in the last fifteen years, Melnichenko's companies have invested more than $23 billion in Russia's new economy and industrial sector.
 His companies reportedly employ over 100,000 people.
-20% of all investment by non-oil and gas companies made in Russia in 2012–2017 were made by Andrey Melnichenko's companies.
+20% of all investments by non-oil and gas companies made in Russia in 2012–2017 were made by Andrey Melnichenko's companies.
 Melnichenko's companies reportedly spent over $500 million on social and charitable projects.